 The ECLs relating to cash and short-term deposits of the Group is determined as not material.
 The cash and cash equivalent amounts are deposited in banks from Romania that belong to banking Groups at European level or state-owned banks and in the recognizable past in Romania there were no cases of bank defaults.

-The arrangements in place result in a favourable mix between flexibility and interest earnings.
 The Group's exposure to credit risk associated cash and cash equivalents is limited using financial institutions of good standing for investment and cash handling purposes.